 - Interface Displays a list of ports or trunks. - ◆ Status Enables loopback detection on this interface.
-(Default: Enabled) - Trap Enables SNMP trap notification for loopback events on this interface.
-(Default: Disabled) - ◆ Release Mode Configures the interface for automatic or manual loopback release.
-(Default: Auto) - ◆ Release Allows an interface to be manually released from discard mode.
-This is only available if the interface is configured for manual release mode. - ◆ Action Sets the response for loopback detection to block user traffic or shut down the interface.
-(Default: Block) - ◆ Shutdown Interval The duration to shut down the interface.
+(Default: Disabled) - ◆ Trap Enables SNMP trap notification for loopback events on this interface.
+(Default: Disabled) - Release Mode Configures the interface for automatic or manual loopback release.
+(Default: Auto) - Release Allows an interface to be manually released from discard mode.
+This is only available if the interface is configured for manual release mode. - Action Sets the response for loopback detection to shut down the interface.
+(Default: Shutdown) - ◆ Shutdown Interval The duration to shut down the interface.
 (Range: 60-86400 seconds; Default: 60 seconds)